 You can read more about this in a post I wrote on the subject: The Data Compass: How to build a data strategy.

-I’m currently Head of Engineering for Data at Trainline.
-Previously I ran the data team at Compare the Market and before that I’ve worked on geolocation tools for mobile telecoms, live TV broadcast and commercial refrigeration.
-I’ve written software that’s controlled live TV at the touch of a button, monitored fridges with neural networks and collected and analysed data at a very large scale.
-Throughout all that, the same themes have been ever present: “good teams run agile”, “data wins all arguements”, “customer benefit is the only measure of success in software development”.
+I’ve worked as VP of Data at Infogrid, Data Director at Trainline and before that I ran most of the data team at Compare the Market.
+I’ve worked on geolocation tools for mobile telecoms, IoT, broadcast and even commercial refrigeration.
+I’ve written software that’s controlled live TV at the touch of a button, monitored fridges with neural networks and collected and analysed data at a very large scale to optimise telecoms networks.
+Throughout all that, the same themes have been ever present: “time to market is the only true differentiator for a software team”, “customer value is the only measure of success”.

 - To find out about my professional interests and career, check out my LinkedIn profile.

 - If you want to check out some code (of varying degrees of quality!) check my Github.

 In my spare time I like tinkering around, making stuff.
 Anything from flying machines to steam engines to simple stuff like shelves and cupboards.
 I own an ex-RAF Land Rover which I restored to working order over a decade ago.
 I guess I’m living proof that you can learn to do pretty much anything if you watch enough YouTube videos!